What are the dates of the next ride?

 What is the closest airport in US?

 Spokane International (GEG) in eastern Washington is the best airport to use if flying in for the ride.
-From Spokane to Sandpoint, ID it is a 1.5 hr. drive (via Interstate 90 east bound to Coeur d’Alene, ID, then north on Hwy 95 to Sandpoint).
 Rental cars are available at the airport and Amtrack is available from Spokane to Sandpoint.

 What is the closest airport in Canada?

 Castlegar, BC.
-Air Canada flys into this airport.
+Air Canada flies into this airport.